U.S. Killing Of Iran's Gen. Soleimani 'Was Unlawful,' U.N. Expert Says

 The U.S. will not take part in the Human Rights Council session — the Trump administration withdrew from the U.N. body two years ago, citing its controversial inclusion of countries such as Saudi Arabia and China.

-Callamard says the U.S. attack in Iraq violated article 2(4) of the U.N.
-Charter – which "prohibits the threat or use of force and calls on all Members to respect the sovereignty, territorial integrity and political independence of other States."
+Callamard says the U.S. attack in Iraq violated Article 2(4) of the U.N.
+Charter, which "prohibits the threat or use of force and calls on all Members to respect the sovereignty, territorial integrity and political independence of other States."

-Noting the acrimony that exists between the U.S. and Iran, Callamard say that in the tense days after the military leaders's death, statements from both governments focused more on past disputes and clashes than any future or imminent threats in which Soleimani may have played a role.
+Noting the acrimony that exists between the U.S. and Iran, Callamard say that in the tense days after the military leader's death, statements from both governments focused more on past disputes and clashes than on any future or imminent threats in which Soleimani may have played a role.

 Soleimani's killing is the first known time a nation has invoked self-defense in an attempt to justify "an attack against a State-actor, in the territory of another state," the rights investigator said.